HuemulSolutions/enola/docs/building_chatbot_ollama.md

 #### **1.1 Install Ollama**

-- Follow the [Ollama Installation Guide](https://github.com/ollama/ollama) to install and setup Ollama.
+- Follow the [Ollama Installation Guide](https://github.com/ollama/ollama) to install and set up Ollama.
 - Ensure that Ollama is running and accessible via the API endpoint `http://localhost:11434/`.
 - Ollama 3.2 is being used in this guide.
-If you use a different version, make sure to replace the `model` version appropiately.
+If you use a different version, make sure to replace the `model` version appropriately.

 #### **1.2 Install Required Python Packages**